Mamaroneck Schools Sued for “Pervasive Racism”

 The racial unrest dividing the nation has not spared the Mamaroneck School District.

-A federal civil rights lawsuit has been filed on behalf of A.A., a 15-year-old African-American teenager, and his 13-year-old sister, B.A., against the Mamaroneck Union Free School District and Mamaroneck High School “for their indifference to years of racial harassment.”
+A federal civil rights lawsuit has been filed on behalf of A.A., a 15-year-old African-American teenager, and his now 14-year-old sister, B.A., against the Mamaroneck Union Free School District and Mamaroneck High School “for their indifference to years of racial harassment.”

-The lawsuit (filed anonymously to protect the children’s privacy) alleges “school administrators took inadequate steps to ameliorate pervasive racism,” according to Andrew Wilson and Emma L. Freeman, lawyers for the plaintiffs.
+The lawsuit (filed anonymously to protect the children’s privacy) alleges “school administrators took inadequate steps to ameliorate pervasive racism,” according to a press release from Andrew Wilson and Emma L. Freeman, lawyers for the plaintiffs.

 Through the years, the Mamaroneck Union Free School District has been the subject of several investigations for racial discrimination by state and federal agencies, including by the Federal Office of Civil Rights and the State Education Department.

 In 2011, two Kindergarten families at Central School raised concerns about the racial and ethnic make-up of a particular Kindergarten class.
-The Federal investigator ultimately found the class placement guidelines to be race-neutral.
+The District would later announce the class placement guidelines to be race-neutral, contrary to the report by the Federal Office of Civil Rights.

 Concerns were raised again in 2019, when local parent David Martin, a Mamaroneck resident with two children in the District, reported that his daughter and two other black students, who attend Hommocks Middle School in Larchmont, were called the n-word by a white classmate at an after-school program.